botlate/Legal-RAG-Preprocessor-v2/readme.md

     "exhibit_label": null,
     "exhibit_title": null,
     "page_type": "pleading_body",
-    "text": "[PDF_page_9_cont] On May 21, 2018, Defendants limited the number of days a retired judge can participate in the TAJP ... as well as declaratory and injunctive relief.
+    "text": "[PDF_page_9_cont] On May 21, 2018, Defendants limited the number of days a retired judge can participate in the TAJP ... \n ... as well as declaratory and injunctive relief.
 See FAC at Prayer for Relief."
 }
 ```